WildflowerSchools/wf-smcmodel/task_list.md

 # Task list

+* Figure out how to force assignment ops without fetching their outputs
 * Add database functionality
 * Add explicit names to tensors and ops
 * Check dataflow graphs using tensorboard (are all objects of known size at graph specification time)